-Like any savvy government politician, you will need to develop sound strategies to get the attention and respect of the right people.
+That said, almost all roles involve communication, even if it’s only to get your next task, so like any smooth-talking politician, you will need to develop sound strategies to get the attention and respect of the right people.

-Here are a nine tips for understanding and managing the politics in your office:
+Here are nine tips for understanding and managing the politics in your office:

 1. Develop your network

-Networking within your business is a great way to build your reputation and get known and recognised for your good work.
+Networking within your business is a great way to build your reputation and be recognised for your good work.
 Identify the movers and shakers in your organisation, particularly the key stakeholders who affect your department’s activities.
 Be friendly and sincere, but don’t align yourself with any particular group.

 2. Understand the people